aeshirey/annotateweb/README.md

 # AnnotateWeb - Web Page Note Taker

+> This is a vibe-coded extension that more or less matches something I manually built back in ~2018.
+The goal is to have the ability to take notes within your browser that you can refer to later, and each note is associated with a regular expression that matches URLs.
+These notes are kept in [`localStorage`](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage), so they're private to you.
+>
+> Now on to the AI slop!
+>
+> -Adam

 A Microsoft Edge browser extension that allows you to take markdown-formatted notes on any webpage with flexible URL pattern matching.

 ## Features